 Stress vs strain curve or stress-strain diagram or stress-strain curve for brittle material

-In the case of small deformations that is when the applied force is small but it should be enough to cause deformations, in such conditions the stress acting on the body is directly proportional to the strain, it can be seen in the above stress and strain curve.
+In the case of small deformations that is when the applied force is small but it should be enough to cause deformations, in such conditions the stress acting on the body is directly proportional to the strain, which can be seen in the above stress and strain curve.
 It is also called stress-strain theory.

-Stress = k x Strain
+Stress $\propto$ Strain

-Where, K is the proportionality constant, and is known as the modulus of elasticity, in the above stress-strain curve diagram, the region that obeys Hooke’s law is called as Hooke” 's law curve.
+Where, K is the proportionality constant, and is known as the modulus of elasticity, in the above stress-strain curve diagram, the region that obeys Hooke’s law is called Hooke” 's law curve.

-Elastic Moduli:- Modulus of elasticity - According to Hooke's law, within clastic limit stress is directly proportional to the strain, which can be seen in the stress-strain graph above.
+Elastic Moduli: Modulus of elasticity - According to Hooke's law, within clastic limit stress is directly proportional to the strain, which can be seen in the stress-strain graph above.
 Which implies

-Stress = E x Strain
+Stress $\propto$ Strain

 Where E is known as the modulus of elasticity or elastic moduli, the ratio of stress and strain is known as the modulus of elasticity, there are different kinds of modulus of elasticity according to the type of stress and strain which is discussed below